NebulousLabs/docker-sia/README.md

 ## Build it yourself

-Building the container is very simple, the only thing you need to keep in mind is to run the build from the project's root folder, so your build context will have access to the various scripts we're using:
+Building the container is very simple.
+The only thing you need to keep in mind is to run the build from the project's root folder, so your build context will have access to the various scripts we're using:
 ```